Crindigo/termcraft/doc/brainstorm.md

 There is no "partial tick" where the device will run slower if only half the required power is available.

+A note on recipes with multiple outputs.
+By default, anything using the "make" command will only have one output, so it's easy to do "make X item name".
+Devices that have multiple outputs will have special commands for controlling them, to put them in a certain "mode" which consumes one set of items and produces another set.

 - place {item name}: Places down the item as a device from the inventory, if it is a device.
 Will fail if there is not enough land available.
 Consumes